 4.1.
 Driving with a Suspended License – VC 14601

-California Vehicle Code 14601 VC makes it a crime for a person to knowingly drive with a suspended or revoked driver’s license.3
+California Vehicle Code 14601 VC makes it a crime to knowingly drive with a suspended or revoked driver’s license.3

-California law presumes a person knows of a driver’s license suspension or revocation if ALL of the following three things are true:
+California law presumes you know of a driver’s license suspension or revocation if ALL of the following three things are true:

-- The California DMV mailed a notice to a party informing him that his license had been suspended or revoked;
+- The California DMV mailed a notice to you informing you that your license had been suspended or revoked;

-- That notice was sent to the person’s most recent address, as reported by that person to the DMV; and,
+- That notice was sent to your most recent address, as reported by you to the DMV; and,

 - The notice was not returned to the DMV as undeliverable or unclaimed.4

-A person can be guilty of driving on a suspended license if his license was suspended or revoked for any number of reasons, including:
+You can be guilty of driving on a suspended license if your license was suspended or revoked for any number of reasons, including:

-- Being declared a negligent operator for too many points on his license,
+- Being declared a negligent operator for too many points on your license,

 - A mental or physical disability, and/or